 In order to obtain the fresh tea leaves of wild tea, it is necessary to confirm the order quantity in advance.
 Besides, it is a must to go to the villager’s home early on the day they collect the fresh tea leaves, and wait on the spot to pay cash to them to grab the right quality of the fresh tea leaves.

 After all, it is not easy to secure the genuine wild tea as it is so rare and in high demand.
 The reason I used the term “genuine” is because in recent years, Camellia taliensis is widely planted in common tea gardens.
 Nowadays, those farmed Camellia taliensis has been often distributed in Yunnan as “wild tea”.
 In fact, more than 95-98% of what is called wild tea in Yunnan is this type of tea.
 Even if these teas are wild species, they are not exactly the wild tea because they are cultivated by human hands.
 The most importantly, the taste of those farmed Camellia taliensis is not as great as the genuine wild tea.

-We made an improvement on process in 2020
+We made an improvement on process since 2020

-Starting from this year, we wanted to improve the process of making wild tea, so we changed the tea maker.
+Starting from 2020, we wanted to improve the process of making wild tea, so we changed the tea maker.
 We outsourced wild tea to a person who currently produces most of our pu-erh tea.